You need java to run this

 Official symbol

 Casas which have the official government permit normally post (without obligation) the above sign : Licensed Renter, Arrendador Inscripto.
 Divisa means payable in Cuban Pesos Convertibles.
-A similar sign in red means the casa is rented only to Cubans and payable in Moneda Nacional, but those are quite rare.
+A similar sign in red means the casa is rented only to Cubans and payable in Moneda Nacional — quite rare.

 Top of page